sparkfun/Load_Sensor_Combinator/readme.md

 License Information
 -------------------

-This code is public domain but you buy me a beer if you use this and we meet someday ([Beerware license](http://en.wikipedia.org/wiki/Beerware)).
+This design is [OSHW](http://www.oshwa.org/definition/) and public domain but you buy me a beer if you use this and we meet someday ([Beerware license](http://en.wikipedia.org/wiki/Beerware)).